epflgraph/fastapi-user-limiter/README.md

 By default, rate limits are applied per host (i.e. per IP address).
 However, you may want to apply the rate limits on a per-user basis, especially if your API has authentication.
-To do so, you can pass a custom callable to the `user` argument of `rate_limiter`, which extracts the username from the request
+To do so, you can pass a custom async callable to the `user` argument of `rate_limiter`, which extracts the username from the request
 headers: